Just as with her own life a mother shields

 See our Retreat and Event Schedule for extensive information on all these 2018 retreats — including the Practice Guidelines document, the Application Form and Scholarship Forms.

-At this time we have scheduled two retreats for 2019.
+At this time we have scheduled three retreats for 2019.
 We are in the process of confirming more retreats, so please keep checking our website for updates!

-Also exciting is the Five Week Summer Vipassana Retreat with the Venerable Sayadaw Vivekananda & Marcia Rose.
+Next, we will be offering the Five Week Summer Vipassana Retreat with the Venerable Sayadaw Vivekananda & Marcia Rose.
 This retreat will take place from June 2 – July 7, 2019 and will be at the Columbine Inn in the Taos Ski Valley, NM.
 This retreat will follow a specific format based on the Mahasi approach to Vipassana practice, with The Progress of Insight as its basis.
-We hope that you will join us for this special retreat.

 “It was my deepest practice experience, and rewarding in more ways than I could have imagined.”